 This construction management services contract serves to preserve, rehabilitate, and fit-up the Government Conference Centre for Public Works and Government Services Canada.
 The project, across the street from the Fairmont Chateau Laurier hotel and adjacent to the Rideau Canal, has transformed the 100-year-old structure, designated a Classified Federal Heritage Building, into interim accommodation for the Senate while the Centre Block of Parliament is rehabilitated.
 The structure has been renamed the Senate of Canada Building in accordance with its new role.

 Originally built in 1912 as the Grand Trunk Central Station and later named Union Station, the building was acquired by the Crown in 1967 and repurposed for centenary celebrations that year, saving it from imminent demolition.
-After several years of disuse, the building was sanctioned as a “temporary” conference centre, and classified as a Federal Heritage Building in 1988.
+After several years of disuse, the building was sanctioned as a “temporary” conference centre, and in 1988 was classified as a Federal Heritage Building.
 Upon completion of the five-year rehabilitation project in 2018, the building was renamed the Senate of Canada Building.